 Kolhapur: Farmers in -growing areas are increasingly worried as flowering in standing crops is leading to lower cane weight and reduced sugar recovery, adding to their financial stress, reported The Times of India.

-Experts from the sugar industry said the unusually high level of flowering this year is linked to frequent weather changes, unseasonal rains that continued until late November, and delays in the start of the crushing season.
+Experts from the sugar industry said the unusually high level of flowering this year is linked to frequent weather changes, unseasonal rains that continued until late November, and delays in the start of the crushing season, as per ToI report.

 Sachin Patil, secretary of the Vishwasrao Naik Sugar Factory in Shirala, Sangli district, explained that flowering marks the stage when sugarcane growth stops and the crop gradually becomes hollow.
 He said rainfall that began in mid-May and lasted until November delayed harvesting, especially since sugarcane takes 12 to 16 months to mature depending on the variety.
-Patil said flowering could cause farmers to lose around five per cent of their yield.
+Patil said flowering could cause farmers to lose around five per cent of their yield, according to the news report by ToI.

 Dr Ashokrao Pisal, associate dean at Rajarshi Shahu Maharaj Agricultural College in Kolhapur, said that when mature sugarcane remains in the field for more than one and a half to two months, the stalks begin to burst and turn hollow.
 He said the sugar inside starts breaking down into simpler forms, which reduces the amount of sugar that can be extracted.